DavJaveiro/DavJaveiro_RoadMap_Study/🚀 Spring Boot in Practice/Capítulo 9 - Deploying Spring Boot applications/Chapter 9 - Deploying Spring Boot applications.md

     dependendo de seus requisitos (runtime apenas ou JDK completo).

 - Verifique se todas as dependências do seu projeto, bem como o Spring Boot que você está usando, são compatíveis com Java 17 ou a versão que você escolher.

+- **ADD** - We then add the JARs from the target directory as application.jar in the image.
+- **ENTRYPOINT** - This is the entry point where we run the image.
+- **EXPOSE** - We expose HTTP port 8080 in the container.

+Next, let's execute the command, as shown in listing 9.27 to create the image.
+You need to execute the command from the location where the *Dockerfile* is located.

+`docker build --tag course-tracher:v1 .`

+In listing 9.27, note the period (.) at the end of the command.
+This indicates that the docker files is available in the current directory.
+Besides, we tag the imagem with the name *courser-tracker:v1* to refer to the image, while creating a container from the image.

+Once you execute the command, it will take a while to build the image.
+Once the image is successfully built, we can list the image using the command, a shown in the following listing.
+`docker image ls`

+We can run the image, and a Docker container will be created.
+The following listing shows the command to run the image.

+`docker run -p 8080:8080 course-tracker:v1`

+We've used the *docker run* command to run the container image.
+We've also used a port mapping of local machine HTTP port 8080 to the container's HTTP port 8080.
+The ensures the HTTP request to the port 8080 in the local machine is forwarded to the container's port 8080.

+Once the command runs successfully, you'll notice the console log of the Course Tracker Application.
+Open a browser window, and access the application in the URL.

+Let's now briefly discuss the container image structure we've created in listing 9.26.
+Your Docker container image consist of multiple layers.
+If you recall, we started with the base image.
+In our Dockerfile, we performed additional activities, such as adding the JAR file from the target location to the image.
+This has created an additional layer on top of the base image.

+In the Dockerfile, we've added the fat JAR inside the image.
+However, we could write a better Dockerfile for Spring Boot applications.
+Instead of adding the complete JAR, we could add the layers from the generated JAR file.
+Recall from section 9.1 that Spring Boot provides a means to layer the JAR file through the layers.xml file.

+In this technique, we've learned how to build a Docker image from a Spring Boot application and run the image as a Docker container.
+Containers provide excellent portability support, as the container images can be run anywhere reliably.